PeterNgTr/insomnia-plugin-sync-gist-multiprovider/README.md

-# WIP!
-IT ONLY WORKS FOR GITLAB SNIPPETS IN A PROJECT LEVEL

-Pull requests are welcome

 # Insomnia Multiprovider Gist Sync

 > This is a fork of [gist-sync](https://github.com/joaostroher/insomnia-plugin-gist-sync) aimed to support storing gists on a self-hosted gitlab instance, and some other providers